-Applicants unfamiliar with the TOEFL, SAT, or ACT may find informational publications and practice tests helpful.
-Practice tests for each test can be found online and bookstores in the United States, and sometimes abroad, sell preparation books on how to take these tests.
+Applicants unfamiliar with the TOEFL may find informational publications and practice tests helpful.
+Practice TOEFL tests can be found online and bookstores in the United States, and sometimes abroad, sell preparation books on how to take these tests.

-Official score reports for the TOEFL, SAT, or ACT should be sent directly to the University of the Virgin Islands.
-The university's institution code for the SAT and the TOEFL is 0879; while the institution code for the ACT is 5288.
+Official score reports for the TOEFL should be sent directly to the University of the Virgin Islands.
+The university's institution code for the TOEFL is 0879.